codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 # Arduino Pick and Place Robotic Arm
-Designed and programmed (in C++) a pick and place robot using an Arduino, sensors, circuits, and reverse engineered a Mindstorms NXT kit using an Oscilloscope
+Designed and embedding programmed a pick and place robot using an Arduino, sensors, circuits, and reverse engineered a Mindstorms NXT kit

 <p align="center">
   <img width="700" img src="for_readme/robot_project_pic_1.jpg">